 These medications are generally prescribed to get relief from acidity and indigestion symptoms.
 Treating GERD and Dyspepsia should begin by treating the root cause, not the symptoms.
 Probiotics are small micro-organisms that will help to treat the acidity and indigestion from the root cause.

 When the gut lacks healthy bacteria, it takes a longer time for the food to get digested.
 Bad bacteria start taking the place of healthy bacteria and multiply quickly.
-The bacteria from the large intestine overgrow and reach the small intestine, where it should not be.
+The bacteria from the large intestine overgrow and reach the small intestine, where they should not be.

 Lactobacillus acidophilus is proven to be the best probiotic to treat Acidity and Indigestion.
-Indian foods like Curd, Buttermilk, fermented milk drinks, fermented foods like rice, dosa, dhokla, fermented vegetable pickles like amla, carrots, radish, cucumbers, and Cheese are a good source of probiotics.
+Indian foods like Curd, Buttermilk, fermented milk drinks, fermented foods like rice, dosa, dhokla, fermented vegetable pickles like amla, carrots, radish, cucumbers, and Cheese are a good sources of probiotics.

 Add these beneficial probiotics along with a new modified diet to improve your acidity and indigestion symptoms.

 A healthy lifestyle helps to treat acidity & indigestion

 Along with dietary changes, a healthy lifestyle is very essential to cope up with GERD/Acidity & Dyspepsia/Indigestion.

 - Finish your meals 3 hours before you sleep.

 - Do not sleep immediately after your meal and keep your head in an elevated position while sleeping., especially if your suffering from GERD/Acidity/Heartburn.

 - Regular Physical activity every day for 1 hour.